Drug information provided by: Micromedex

 To increase white blood cell count:

-Adults—6 milligrams (mg) as a single injection one time every chemotherapy cycle.
+Adults—6 milligrams (mg) as a single injection one time every cancer treatment cycle.

 Children—Use and dose must be determined by your doctor.